Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Tasting notes:

 Lautus Savvy Red is another hidden gem amongst non alcoholic wines.
 This dealcoholized wine has soft tannins, which is a big reason it's a class favourite.
 Lautus Savvy Red has a perfect balance of dryness and fruit making this an extremely well composed wine.
-You'll find blackberry, oak and a hint of black currant on the palette, with a nice balance of fruit and gentle tannins very similar to a merlot.
+You'll find blackberry, oak and a hint of black currant on the palate, with a nice balance of fruit and gentle tannins very similar to a merlot.
 Read our full review and tasting notes here.

 Available through The Zero Proof - click here for 15% off this wine and everything in your cart (no promo code required, discount will be applied at checkout!)

-Price: $25Cdn
+Price: $24USD

 NOTABLE MENTION - OCEANO PINOT NOIR